tommoor/Zap/Readme.md

 # Zap!
 HTML 5 Game Audio

-Zap! is an audio manager for html 5 applications with a focus on real time uses such as games.
+Zap! is an audio manager for html 5 applications with a focus on real-time uses such as games.

 It provides a common interface that works across the individual browser quirks and shortcomings such as multiple channels, looping and callbacks.